FLICfest Submission Guidelines

 The submission deadline is August 25, 2015.
 Please submit all materials by email to firstname.lastname@example.org.

 Here are our guidelines.
 Please answer the following questions:

-- WORK SAMPLE Please submit online by sending us a link to your work on Vimeo (or an equivalent service) or uploading your work to a Dropbox folder and sharing it with us.
+- WORK SAMPLE Please submit online by sending us a link to your work on Vimeo (or an equivalent service).
 If you are submitting a completed work, please use a recording of a performance of that work.
-If the work is new, please send us work that represents the work you propose.
+If the work is new, please send us work representative of the work you propose.
 Submit a 15-minute section and let us know if it is a complete work or an excerpt of a larger work.
 Do not submit an edited or “highlights” recording.

 - BIO: Please submit a one-page narrative bio of your choreographic work and philosophy.
 Please include links to any relevant press.